-Moving to a new location can disrupt your child’s life in a way that you may not expect, and research suggests that it can can even have a negative impact on them.
+Moving to a new location can disrupt your child’s life in a way that you may not expect, and research suggests that it can even negatively impact them.
 Some of this may be due to the move itself, and some may be due to the circumstances that caused the move — such as a divorce or a family member’s new job.

 Moving is also not limited to only a few families.
-According to Jill Biden, former second lady of the United States and lifelong educator and military mother “children of active-duty service members move an average of six to nine times during their school years — just during their school years.”
+According to Jill Biden, the first lady of the United States, lifelong educator, and military mother, “children of active-duty service members move an average of six to nine times during their school years — just during their school years.”

 Fortunately, there are ways to make the transition easier and minimize the impact the move will have on your child’s schooling.

-If you are already using an online tutor or are considering finding one, you know that the main benefit of online tutoring is that you have access to your tutor regardless of your location.
-You can find a well-qualified tutor from around the country and set up online sessions for your student.
+If you are already using an online tutor or are considering finding one, you know that the main benefit of online teaching is that you have access to your tutor regardless of your location.
+You can find a well-qualified, from around the country and set up online sessions for your student.

 This can also save you time from finding another tutor once you get settled into your new home.
 If you’ve been through that process already, you probably don’t want to do it again if you can help it.
-Keeping the same tutor also allows for your student to stay on track with their tutoring work – they won’t miss any sessions while moving or while waiting for you to find someone else that is as qualified and trusted as your former tutor.
+Keeping the same tutor also allows for your student to stay on track with their work.
+They won’t miss a while moving or waiting for you to find someone else who is as qualified and trusted as your former tutor.

 Online tutoring is independent of your location, so this will be one less thing that your student has to get used to, and they can continue to work with someone they trust.

 An online tutor can provide much needed consistency to your student as they transition into a new school and a new way of life.
 There are often differences between school systems within states and even the same city, and your student may struggle with a new curriculum or teaching style.